 While it depends on your dog’s activity levels, a typical Husky will eat 2 ½ cups of food a day.

-Higher quality dog foods usually offer food rich in calories (most high-calorie dog foods have between 400 – 500 calories or over per cup).
-While they do usually cost more, it is worth it to ensure your Husky's nutritional needs are met.
+Higher quality dog foods for huskies usually offer food rich in calories (most high-calorie dog foods have between 400 – 500 calories or over per cup).
+While they do usually cost more, it is worth it to ensure your Husky nutritional needs are met in her diet.

-So, in order to reach 1200 calories a day, if she eats 2 ½ cups a day, we need to find a dog food that contains about 480 calories a cup.
+So, in order to reach 1200 calories a day, if she eats 2 ½ cups a day, we need to find a dog food for huskies that contains about 480 calories a cup.

-Common health problems in Huskies and how diet can help
+Common health problems in Huskies and how dog diet can help your husky

 The majority of Huskies are healthy, but they are susceptible to some serious health conditions, which are all hereditary.
-The main health problems concern her hips and her eyes.
+Main health problems concern her hips and her eyes.

-Corneal dystrophy: Non-inflammatory clouding of the cornea, or the outer surface of the eye.
-Usually, it occurs in both eyes, and in severe cases, the dog can become blind.
+- Corneal dystrophy: Non-inflammatory clouding of the cornea, or the outer surface of the eye.
+Usually, it occurs in both eyes, and in severe cases, the Husky dog can become blind.

-Progressive renal atrophy: Disease of the retina that causes progressive loss of vision and eventually, blindness.
+- Progressive renal atrophy: Disease of the retina that causes progressive loss of vision and eventually, the blindness of Husky.

-Juvenile cataracts: Opacity that clouds or blocks vision, which usually starts before she’s 2 years old.
+- Juvenile cataracts: Opacity that clouds or blocks vision, which usually starts before Husky is 2 years old.

-There are some fruits and vegetables that contain key nutrients that can help your dog’s eyesight.
-Here’s what to look out for in your dog's food:
+There are some fruits and vegetables that contain key nutrients that can help your Husky’s eyesight.
+Here’s what to look out for in the food for Huskies:

-Carrots: contain a wealth of nutrients, including Vitamin A and beta-carotene, which support eye health.
+- Carrots: contain a wealth of nutrients, including Vitamin A and beta-carotene, which support eye health of your Husky.

-Cold water fish like salmon and sardines: rich in Omega-3 fatty acids, which are important in the health of your dog's eye cells.
+- Coldwater fish like salmon and sardines: rich in Omega-3 fatty acids, which are important in the health of eye cells for Huskies.

-Eggs: contain lutein and zeaxanthin (the only carotenoids found in the eye), which, according to the American Optometric Association, protect and maintain healthy eye cells.
+- Eggs: contain lutein and zeaxanthin (the only carotenoids found in the eye), which, according to the American Optometric Association, when added to your Husky diet protect and maintain healthy eye cells.
 Eggs also contain sulfur compounds that are particularly good to protect from cataracts

 Hip dysplasia is a genetic disease that causes the head of the thighbone to fit poorly into the hip socket.
 It is more commonly found in large breed dogs like German Shepherds, however, it can occur in Huskies, too.

-You can help your Husky by keeping her at a healthy weight*, as any extra weight puts strain on your dog’s joints.
+You can help your Husky by keeping her at a healthy weight*, as any extra weight puts a strain on your Husky dog’s joints.